College and university rankings in the United States: Niche rankings

 Niche's Best Colleges ranking focuses on academics, diversity, affordability, and student satisfaction.

 The Princeton Review Dream Colleges

 The Princeton Review annually asks students and parents what their dream college is, if cost and ability to get in were not factors.

-QS World University Rankings: USA

-Since 2020, Quacquarelli Symonds (QS) has published an annual ranking of universities in the United States with a separate methodology from their annual international university rankings.
-The metrics for the USA rankings are employability, learning experience, diversity & internationalization, and research.
+Revealed preference rankings

+Several entities have attempted to rank the desirability of U.S. colleges and universities by analyzing datasets of the enrollment decisions of students admitted to multiple institutions, applying choice modelling to their revealed preferences.
+In this methodology, schools that are chosen more frequently, particularly over other frequently chosen schools, are given more points in an Elo rating system to create the ranking.
+It can also be used to estimate the likelihood that a student admitted to two different schools will choose one over the other.

+The technique was pioneered by Christopher N. Avery et al. using data from 1999.
+Since 2009, the digital credential service Parchment has published an annual revealed preference ranking using its own data.
+The New York Times and others have noted that this approach highlights colleges with a distinct focus, which tend to fare well under it.

 Social Mobility Index (SMI) rankings

 The SMI rankings are a collaborative publication from CollegeNet and PayScale.
 The rankings aim to provide a measure of the extent to which colleges provide upward economic mobility to those that attend.
 The rankings were created in response to the finding in Science magazine which showed that among developed nations, the United States now provides the least economic opportunity and mobility for its citizens.
 The rankings were also created to combat the rising costs of tuition, much of which is attributed to the efforts of some colleges to increase their own fame and wealth in ways that increase their rank in media periodicals that put an emphasis on such measures.
 In 2014, according to the SMI, the top five colleges are Montana Tech, Rowan University, Florida A&M, Cal Poly Pomona, and Cal State Northridge.